Homemade Coffee Ice Cream Recipe

 Take the freezer bowl out of the freezer and place it on the Cuisinart stand.
 Place the mixing arm inside the bowl and then cover with the easy lock lid.
 Once the lid is secured, turn on the ice cream maker.
 Take the mixing bowl out of the refrigerator and pour it slowly into the ice cream maker.

 Let the machine run for about 20-30 minutes.
 Once the texture looks good, stop the machine.
-Take off the lid and mixing arm.
+Take off the lid and the mixing arm.
 Transfer the ice cream to another container.
 I used a glass food storage container, which I kept in the freezer while the ice cream machine was working.

 Making coffee ice cream